mg931/android-mvp/README.md

 Bundle bundle = mPresenter.getFragmentArgs();
 ```

-The following life-cycle methods are also called through the stack and you can override them inside your presenter/interactor.
+The following life-cycle methods are also called through the stack and you can override them inside your presenters and interactor classes.
+The activity onDestroy() contains an additonal flag isChangingConfigurations().

 #### Activity
 ```